How long does it take to get a psychology degree?

 Do Some Psychology Specialties Take Longer than Others?

-Some specialties do take more time to complete than others.
+Some psychology specialties do take more time to complete than others.
 Each student may also move through a specialty program at different rates, depending on restraints from their personal lives and professional careers.
 Most students are actively working in the field while earning these advanced degrees, so it’s important to think about all responsibilities and limitations when determining how much time a program may take to complete.

 Many psychologists also complete multiple specialties.
 The American Psychology Association makes a strong case for psychologists seeking out specialties that are in high demand within certain geographical areas.
 Each new specialty may bring in additional streams of income.